 1999 – The U.S. DEA reschedules Marinol/dronabinol from Schedule II to Schedule III.

-2000 – University of Madrid researchers suggest THC could be an effective cancer therapy.
+2000 – Firstly, University of Madrid researchers suggest THC could be an effective cancer therapy.

-2000 – Colorado and Nevada legalize medical cannabis.
+2000 – Secondly, Colorado and Nevada legalize medical cannabis.

 2003 – The U.S. Department of Human Health and Services is awarded a patent for neuroprotectant medications made from cannabis extracts.

-2006 – Rimonabant, a drug that blocks the CB1 receptor, is approved as a weight-loss medication.
+2006 – Firstly, Rimonabant, a drug that blocks the CB1 receptor, is approved as a weight-loss medication.

 2009 – Rimonabant’s approval is withdrawn after its users are found to experience an incredibly high risk of suicide.
-The CB1 receptor apparently regulates not only appetite but the desire to survive, too.
+This leads to the discovery that the CB1 receptor apparently regulates not only appetite but the desire to survive, too.

 2010 – G.W.
 Pharmaceuticals receives approval for Sativex, an oromucosal spray made of THC and CBD extracted from cannabis.

 2013 – CNN and Dr. Sanjay Gupta premiere Weed, a four-part documentary series that brings medical cannabis to a mainstream audience.
-This is also when many Americans first hear about CBD.
+The documentary also popularizes CBD.

 2017 – Colombia’s government enacts a federal program to shift away from the cocaine economy to a cannabis-based one.